sig2lead/sig2lead_v1/README.md

 Installation/Configuration of Sig2Lead_v1

-Introduction
-Sig2Lead is available in an RStudio version and as a docker container.
-The RStudio version is available on Github and the dockerized version is available on Docker Hub.
+Sig2Lead is available as a stand alone R Shiny app that requires RStudio to run and as a docker container.
+The RStudio version can simply be downloaded from Github while the dockerized version is available on Docker Hub.
 The RStudio version requires that R and RStudio be locally installed on the user’s computer and requires the installation of all requisite R packages.
 The dockerized version simply requires a web browser to run the app and does not require local installation/configuration of R, RStudio, or R packages.
 This manual provides instructions for both versions.

 Installation/Configuration of RStudio Version

-A.  Installation of R and RStudio
+A.  Install R and RStudio
 The latest version of R is required for configuration of Sig2Lead.
 At the time of writing this manual, that was version 4.0.3.
 This version can be downloaded at:
 	http://www.r-project.org/
 Additionally, RStudio is needed and can be downloaded at: